-Local education authorities have a duty to ensure that all children under 16 receive an education.
+Local education authorities have a duty to make sure that all children under 16 get an education.
 They still have this duty to you, even if you become a mother.

-As a young mother you will not normally be able to obtain privately rented or council accommodation because you are too young to be granted a tenancy.
-However, you can contact the local authority social services department and ask it to find you accommodation, as long as your parents agree.
+As a young mother you won't normally be able to get privately rented or council housing because you're too young to have a tenancy.
+You can still contact social services at your local council and ask them to find you housing if your parents agree.

-For more information, see Local authority services for children in need.
+Read more about local council services for children in need.

-If you have housing problems you should consult an experienced adviser, for example, at Citizens Advice.
-Search for your nearest Citizens Advice.
+If you have housing problems you should speak to an experienced adviser – contact your nearest Citizens Advice.

 Fathers aged under 16

-As a father aged under 16, you may want to have a formal relationship with your child by applying for parental responsibility and a child arrangements order.
+If you're a father aged under 16 and you’re having problems staying in contact, you can apply for parental responsibility and a child arrangements order.